urssanjaysingh/Portfolio/README.md

 - HTML, CSS, and Bootstrap for web design
 - Backend development using JavaScript, Express.js, Node.js, Java Servlets, and C++
 - Database management using MySQL and MongoDB
-- ... (add more skills)

 ## Projects
 Explore some of my notable projects that demonstrate my technical capabilities:
 - **ATM-System:** A Java project simulating an ATM system.
 [GitHub Repo](https://github.com/urssanjaysingh/ATM-System)
 - **Employee Management System:** A Python project using the tabulate module.
 [GitHub Repo](https://github.com/urssanjaysingh/Employee-Management-System)
-- ... (add more projects)

 ## Experience
 I am currently a Computer Science Engineering student at Dev Bhoomi Group of Institutions, Saharanpur.
 I'm passionate about learning and applying new technologies to real-world projects.
 My experience includes:
 - Pursuing B.Tech in Computer Science Engineering
-- Internship at XYZ Company (add more experiences)

 ## Contact
 Feel free to get in touch with me.
 Here's how you can reach me:
 - Email: sanjaysingh26112000@gmail.com